‘Tis a day before football

 In this community Seminole County sports are not just Friday evening events.
 Cheering on the future generations of the community is a year-round privilege that residents of this county take seriously, take with pride and set their schedules around.
 Support of the youth and their activities in this community is as it should be and at the very top of everyone’s list.

-The Seminole County Indians will welcome Friday night, the 10th, with all the glory and pageantry it deserves.
-Under the leadership of head coach Wes Williams this season begins a whole new book as the Indians compete again for the crown in Region 1A.
+The Seminole County Indians will welcome Friday night, the 11th, with all the glory and pageantry it deserves.
+Under the leadership of head coach Cedric Stegall, this season begins a whole new book as the Indians compete again for the crown in Region 1A.
 New characters will emerge and new stories will be written.
-The first chapter begins Friday night, and based on the history and the accomplishments of this community in the past, I am sure that the words yet to be written about the 2018 Indians will produce the perfect plot and all that is needed to again make this year’s story another best seller.
+The first chapter begins Friday night, and based on the history and the accomplishments of this community in the past, I am sure that the words yet to be written about the 2023 Indians will produce the perfect plot and all that is needed to again make this year’s story another best seller.

 The teams this community produces are all special because the people involved and the fans supporting them are special.

-Yes, on August 10th we have an away football game against Early County, but for those who bleed green in Donalsonville and Seminole County, it’s not just an out of town football game.
-It’s the first opportunity of the new football season for the Indian Nation to get together, go green and showcase all that is good about Seminole County sports.
+Yes, on August 11th we have a football game against Shaw High School in Columbus, but for those who bleed green in Donalsonville and Seminole County, it’s not just the first game of a new season.
+It’s the first opportunity in this season’s football campaign for the Indian Nation to get together, go green and showcase all that is good about Seminole County sports.
 Go Indians!

 Comments and impressions are welcomed and requested at